 All budget items need to be directly related to the development of your proposed solution (office rent, for example, is not eligible).
 Please note that for costs to be eligible, they must be incurred by your company – that is, they have to constitute your own expenditures and involve your own accounts.
 Subcontracting costs are eligible but may account for no more than 20% of your proposed budget.

 Could you elaborate a bit on the 30% each company is to contribute?
 Which types of contribution can be considered as “in-kind”?
 How can this be quantified?

 The required 30% contribution does not need to be in the form of cash funds.
 Any in-kind contribution related to the development of your proposed solution is eligible as co-funding.
 You can claim any contribution you can quantify – for example, time that your team spent on application development or equipment that you already have on your balance sheet and will use for application development.

 If it adds value to the farming workflow and can be integrated into the ATLAS network, it is valid.
-We are looking for things which can be utilised by end-users.
-We have provided a list of possible topics, but they are not restrictive.
+We are looking for solutions that have at least TRL 6 and can be utilised by end-users.
+We have provided a list of challenges to address, please check them for more details.